 Understanding Who Is Liable for Damages in a Trucking Accident

-Therefore, when you file trucking accident actions, the trucking company is typically the defendant.
-So, when the court or insurer issues a settlement award, those damages come from the trucking company’s liability insurance company.
+When you file a truck accident injury claim, the trucking company is typically the defendant.
+Therefore, the award you receive for your damages comes from their liability insurance company.

-Federal Motor Carrier Safety Regulations, 49 C.F.R. § 390.5 removes the distinction between independent contractor and employee.
-That means, according to the law, all truck drivers, no matter their status, are considered employees of trucking companies.
+FMCSA Regulations, 49 C.F.R. §390.5 removes the distinction between independent contractor and employee.
+According to this law, all truck drivers, no matter their status, are considered employees of trucking companies.
 You can preempt these types of problems by securing an experienced legal team.

-Just like any other vehicle crash, truck accident cases must prove that a company or driver was acting negligently.
-That proof must also establish that the victim’s injuries were the direct result of negligence.
-During trucking accident cases, your attorney must prove that:
+Just like any other vehicle crash, truck accident cases must prove that a party acted negligently.
+This proof must also establish that the victim’s injuries were the direct result of said negligence.
+During trucking accident cases, your lawyer must prove:

-- The truck company, driver, or another third party owed reasonable or duty of care to the victim
+- The truck company, driver, or other third party owed reasonable or duty of care to you

-- The truck company, driver, or another third party failed to meet that reasonable or duty or care
+- The truck company, driver, or other third party failed to meet that reasonable duty of care

-Even though the steps regarding establishing proof of negligence are straightforward, that does not mean proving who is at fault is not going to be difficult.
+Even though these steps to establish proof of negligence are straightforward, that does not mean proving who is at fault is not going to be difficult.

-- Looking for evidence trucking companies typically “lose”
+- Evidence trucking companies typically lose or forget

 Minimum Liability Requirements for Truck Drivers

-We understand the immediate and long-term consequences victims and their families face following a trucking accident.
-We can work toward receiving recoverable damages to help victims cover expenses.
-Examples of recoverable damages include:
+There are immediate and long-term consequences victims and their families may face following a trucking accident.
+With an attorney’s help, you can work toward receiving recoverable damages to help cover expenses.
+Damages you can collect include:

 - Emotional distress